Sometimes I am asked —

-For one, your emotional state could be distorting your view and judgement making abilities.
+For one, your emotional state could be distorting your view and judgment making abilities.

 I mean, after my last breakup, I wondered what to expect from life “now that I’m alone again.”
-And, just between you and me (and now Google ..)
-I honestly doubted I’d ever find love again.
+And, just between you and me (and now Google,) I honestly doubted I’d ever find love again.
 So guess what?
-Yeah ..
-I thought getting my ex girlfriend back wouldn’t be such a bad idea at all.
+Yes, I thought learning how to get a girl back after a breakup wouldn’t be such a bad idea at all.

 The thought of being alone filled me with fear which motivated me to try and get back what I’d lost.